tillbiskup/pymetacode/docs/usecases.rst

     pymeta write config to mypackage_config.yaml

 This would write the default configuration to "mypackage_config.yaml".
+You may want to have a look at the :doc:`details of the configuration file <configuration>`.
 Change all values in this file according to your needs.
 Afterwards, you can create the basic structure of your new project:

 .. code-block:: bash

     pymeta create package from mypackage_config.yaml

 Now, you have a complete package that is installable and deployable.
+If you would like to know what directories and files have been created, have a look at the :doc:`package directory structure <directory-structure>`.
 Next is to add some modules to your newly created package.

 Adding modules, classes, functions